Employee’s Whole Life: At-a-glance.

 - Tax-deferred cash value accumulation.

-Your participation in the voluntary payroll deduction insurance program is completely voluntary.
-Since this program is not intended to be subject to the Employee Retirement Income Security Act of 1974 (ERISA), your employer cannot contribute to or endorse any policy offered under this program.
+This program is not intended to be subject to the Employee Retirement Income Security Act of 1974 (ERISA).
+The employer does not contribute to or endorse the program.
+Employee participation is completely voluntary.

 Click here to get the full product details about Employee’s Whole Life insurance.

-Issued by New York Life Insurance Company, 51 Madison Avenue, New York, NY 10010.
+Employee Whole Life is issued by New York Life Insurance Company, 51 Madison Avenue, New York, NY 10010.
+In Oregon, the Whole Life policy form number is ICC12213-52.